Mount Moriah Cemetery (Philadelphia): History

+Closure and preservation efforts

 Horatio Jones, the last known member of the Mount Moriah Cemetery Association, died in 2004 and the cemetery closed its gates in 2011 in a unique legal situation having no known owner.
 In 2012, due to complaints and reports of the deteriorating situation, Philadelphia and Yeadon formed the Mount Moriah Cemetery Preservation Corporation, a 7-member board charged with building a redevelopment plan for the cemetery.
 In 2014, Philadelphia Orphan's Court appointed Mount Moriah Cemetery Preservation Corporation as receiver for the long neglected cemetery.
 The Friends of Mount Moriah Cemetery, Inc., a non-profit organization, held regular restoration events and progress was made to return the cemetery to normal condition.
 Expected annual maintenance costs are about $500,000.

 In February 2015, the Pennsylvania Historical and Museum Commission announced that the cemetery was eligible to be listed on the National Register of Historic Places, subject to review by the NRHP.
-The Friends of Mount Moriah Cemetery began a campaign to raise funds to stabilize the crumbling gatehouse.
+The Friends of Mount Moriah Cemetery raised funds to stabilize the crumbling gatehouse.

 In January 2019, the Friends of Mount Moriah Cemetery presented their strategic plan to the Philadelphia City Planning Commission to convert Mount Moriah Cemetery into a nature sanctuary similar to the nearby Bartram's Garden and John Heinz National Wildlife Refuge.

+While Mount Moriah ceased to be an active burial ground after 2011, the Orphan's Court has permitted two interments to take place.
 Paulette Rhone, the president of the Friends of Mount Moriah Cemetery, died in February 2019.
-The Friends of Mount Moriah Cemetery have petitioned the Orphan's Court to allow her burial to be the first in the cemetery since it closed in 2011.
+The Friends petitioned the Orphan's Court to allow her burial in the cemetery.
+She was interred in the grave site next to her late husband.
 Her efforts on behalf of the cemetery and the community were honored in August 2019 by symbolically renaming the section of Kingsessing Avenue in front of the cemetery "Paulette Rhone Place."
+Another interment was permitted in July 2024 when almost 500 sets of bones, disinterred from the former location of First Baptist Church cemetery in the Old City neighborhood of Philadelphia, were re-interred in Mount Moriah Cemetery.
+The bones had been in storage since 2017 when they were unearthed during the construction of apartments.
+The bones were re-buried in the First Baptist Church section of Mount Moriah where the majority of remains from the original First Baptist Church cemetery had been re-interred in 1860.